linh-n/blog/content/articles/github-action-cache-hugo-on-the-edge/index.md

 hideBackToTop: false
 ---

 If you are like me, who obsesses with performance, you probably want enable Edge Caching for your static site.
-Hope you find something useful in this article.
+This action will help you purge the cache after each deployment.
 I use this pipeline for this website as well.

 Let's get directly to the action.